msimmons/vsc-gradle/README.md

 ## Features

-- Connect to Gradle build file
+- Connect to a Gradle project build file
-- Supplies dependencies to JVM Code
+- Supplies dependencies and source and class paths to JVM Code
-- Supplies available build tasks
+- Supplies available build tasks.
+  - Use the command _gradle.choose-tasks_ in your tasks.json to prompt the user to choose available tasks

 ## Requirements